moliver28/research-handbook/content/handbook/business-technology/it-compliance/_index.md

 Our [IT Compliance](https://gitlab.com/groups/gitlab-com/-/boards/1802558?label_name[]=IT%20Compliance) board are where some of our work can be tracked.
 If you need help with anything or have any questions, you can add our label `IT Compliance` to the issue.
 If you are unsure of who you need to engage, IT Compliance, please tag `@gitlab-com/business-technology/it-compliance` and someone will assist.

 ## What we do

+##IT Compliance SOX program responcibilties

+- Single point of contact for IT owned applications for ITGCs
+- Participate in walkthroughs
+- Support operating effectiveness testing by KPMG and IA
+- Facilitate ITGC remediations
+- Onboarding new application for ITGCs owned by IT
+- Facilitate SOX UARs for systems and key reports
+- Facilitate SOD reviews for key SOX financial applications

 #### [IT General Controls](/handbook/business-technology/it-compliance/ITGC.html)